lsst-dm/python-experiments/NOTES.md

     return
 ```

+The cython implementation looks similar except all the variables must be declared to have a specific type explicitly.
+This will make it hard to deal with handling all the different data types without having a forwarding routine that checks the numpy types and forwards to the correct cython routine.

 ###Summary

 The fundamental question is whether the LSST software can be 95% python, with C/C++ limited to key performance areas?
 Does there have to be any WCS handling in C/C++ or can it be kept entirely in Python?
 Can the project become a Python project, built with setuptools, documented in Sphinx and distributed on pypi?